 This increase in telecommuting accounts for 3.9 million employees or 2.9% of the total workforce in the US.
 Of course, remote work adoption rate statistics show that since the start of the pandemic, those numbers have grown at an accelerated rate.

-An estimated 14% of remote workers attended at least 11 meetings per week.
+- An estimated 14% of remote workers attended at least 11 meetings per week in 2019.

 Only 3% of their peers who work out of offices attended that many meetings per week.
 Thanks to video conferencing tools, it is now easier to have meetings virtually.